 Ducklings in distress, Colorado Springs firefighters to the rescue

-According to the CSFD, a concerned community member called the Colorado Springs Fire Department (CSFD) for help after noticing a mama duck and her babies walking around a public parking lot.
+According to the Colorado Springs Fire Department, a concerned community member called them for help after noticing a mama duck and her babies walking around a public parking lot.

 The crew says they let the mom watch as they placed the baby ducks in a box, which they used to lead the mama duck to a safer place outside of harm’s way.